-I personally don’t prefer carrying wads of cash with me – I carry around ₹5-10k in cash (which is enough for immediate needs when you land in India – buy food/drinks, pay for taxi etc.) and the rest, I wire transfer to my Indian account online.
+I don’t prefer carrying wads of cash with me – I carry around ₹5-10k in cash (which is enough for immediate needs when you land in India – buy food/drinks, pay for taxi etc.) and the rest, I wire transfer to my Indian account online.

-Check out the best UK to India money transfer deals!
+Don’t miss: Best UK to India money transfer deals!

 The reason is: the export of Indian currency in the first place is limited to 25,000 INR (without the need of declaration).